What should I bring with me to my eye appointment?

 At what age should my children start having eye examinations and how often?

-It’s never too late to have your first eye exam!
-We recommend all children have their first eye exam by 3 years of age.
+It’s never too late or to early to have your first eye exam!
+We recommend all children have their first eye exam by 1 year of age.
 Appointments are then recommended every 1-2 years depending on advice of their optometrist.

 How much is an eye examination and are there any other fees?

-A full eye examination is $110.
-If you are a contact lens wearer, the fee is $130.
-OCT digital scans, which include a retinal photograph, are $40.
+A full eye examination is $120.
+OCT digital scans, which include a retinal photograph, are $60.
 Automated peripheral visual fields are $45 if you are 20-64 years of age.
 Contact lens appointments are not covered by OHIP.